radoslavdodek/MapTool/README.md

 ![MapTool preview](pictures/app-preview.jpg)

-MapTool is vibe-coded React app for visualizing geographic coordinates on an interactive map.
+MapTool is a vibe-coded React app for visualizing geographic coordinates on an interactive map.
 Input latitude and longitude pairs, and see them as markers with optional labels and colors.

 - Live parsing and validation
 - Multiple map styles